 4. Click the icon icon and click Apply for Certificate in the Actions column.

-5. In the Apply for Certificate panel, set the following parameters and click Confirm.
+5. In the Apply for Certificate panel, configure the parameters and click Confirm.

-The following section describes the parameters that are relevant to this topic.
-For more information about how to apply for a certificate, see Manage private certificates.
+The following table describes only the parameters that are relevant to this topic.
+For more information, see Manage private certificates.

 In this example, the domain name of the ALB instance is specified.